andrewyoung918/Modern-tides-us/README.md

 - **Current height sensor**: Current tide height in meters
 - **Next high tide sensor**: Time and height of the next high tide
 - **Next low tide sensor**: Time and height of the next low tide
-- **Tide plot camera**: Beautiful graphical visualization of the day's tide curve
+- **Tide plot cameras**: 14 camera entities for different time ranges and themes

 ## Available Entities